 Chalcedony was not used in the High Priest's breastplate (Exodus 28:17 - 20).
 It was also not one of the many gemstones used to adorn Lucifer (Ezekiel 28:13).
 Eight of the ten Bible versions referenced in this series translate this stone as "chalcedony."
 The ESV and NLT Bible translations refer to this stone as an "agate."

-The name of the chalcedony stone comes from the ancient city of Chalcedon, located in the Roman province of Bithynia, from where it is believed it was first discovered.
+The name of this precious stone comes from the ancient city of Chalcedon, located in the Roman province of Bithynia, from where it is believed it was first discovered.

 More than seventy varieties of chalcedony stones are known to exist, including agates, bloodstones, carnelians, chrysoprases, flints, onyxes, jaspers and others.
 It is a variety of quartz that generally appears to have a waxy luster.
 The most common colors found in the stone include variations of white, gray, reddish or light brown, green and blue.